fulati/online-chat-room/README.md

 To run:
 1. "cd client", then "npm start"
-2. "cd server", then "npm run build
+2. "cd server", then "npm run dev"